18 min read

 An important part of the strategy is being customer-centric, which means understanding the world from your customers’ perspective and creating the best possible experiences to build brand loyalty.

 A customer-centric business makes the client the center of its ideas, philosophy, or operations.
 The main reason these companies exist is for their customers and keeping them happy is top priority.

 Customer satisfaction is part of customer experience, which is how your clients perceive their interactions with you and how happy they are with your product.

 The goal of customer success, the business practice of making certain that your customers achieve the outcomes they want while they're using your product, is to ensure they're as successful as possible.

 However, customer satisfaction is not the same as customer success because even if your clients are happy with your product, they might not be truly successful using it.

-One of the main drivers in the rise of customer success is the increase of subscription-based and software-as-a-service (SaaS) business models over large one-time deals.
-SaaS companies need to ensure users are successful with their products to justify their monthly renewal fees, otherwise those customers will cancel, or churn.
+One of the main drivers in the rise of customer success is the increase of subscription-based software-as-a-service business models over large one-time products.
+SaaS companies need to ensure users are successful with their products to justify their monthly renewal fees, otherwise those customers will cancel or churn.

 Done effectively, it can decrease churn, foster add-on sales, and increase revenue—all important business goals.

 Because implementing your Customer Success strategy is actually pretty hard, there are new customer success platforms, such as Planhat, that are designed to help businesses increase customer-centricity by bringing together all the data you have on your customer, and then leveraging that data in real-time to facilitate customer success.